Every time I hear something about boat surveyors I bust out in laughter.

 Or, one day, just decide that you want to survey boats for a living and "You is a boat surveyor guy", crazy isn't it.
 There is no regulation.

-The banks and insurance companies have swallowed this scam up, hook, line
+The banks and insurance companies have swallowed this scam up, hook, line and sinker.

 Unless your spending some big dollars and need insurance, some common sense with a little experience will do just as well as a surveyor who knows nothing.

 Besides it's "your" money that's buying the boat not the surveyors money and as a result you will have more interest in things.
 Take lots of pictures and if possible visit the boat a couple of times prior to purchase as you always miss something the first time and take notes.
 Do the visits alone if you can as you will have less distractions.